-Special Committee of Management Purpose Pyramid Hill Memorial Hall Committee of Management To administer, manage and control the facility known as the Pyramid Hill Memorial Hall.
+Special Committee of Management Purpose Inglewood Town Hall Hub Committee of Management To administer, manage and control the facility known as the Inglewood Town Hall Hub.
+Jones Eucalyptus Distillery Site Committee of Management To administer, manage, and control the facility known as the Jones Eucalyptus Distillery Site, excluding the site as defined in the Memorandum of Understanding between the Committee and FBG (the land).
+Kingower Development and Tourism Committee of Management To promote economic development and tourism in the region.
+To facilitate events that support economic development and tourism in the region.
+To administer, manage, maintain and control the area known as the Village Green Church Kingower.
+Korong Vale Mechanics Hall Committee of Management To administer, manage and control the facility known as the Korong Vale Mechanics Hall.
+Korong Vale Sports Centre Committee of Management To administer, manage and control the facility known as the Korong Vale Sports Centre.
+Little Lake Boort Committee of Management To administer, manage and control the facility known as Little Lake Boort.
+Loddon Southern Tourism and Development Committee of Management To promote economic development and tourism in the region.
+To facilitate events that support economic development and tourism in the region.
+Pyramid Hill Memorial Hall Committee of Management To administer, manage and control the facility known as the Pyramid Hill Memorial Hall.
 Pyramid Hill Swimming Pool Committee of Management To administer, manage and control the facility known as the Pyramid Hill Swimming Pool.
-Serpentine Bowls and Tennis Pavilion and Reserve Committee of Management To administer, manage and control the facility known as the Serpentine Bowls and Tennis Pavilion and Reserve.
 Wedderburn Community Centre Committee of Management To administer, manage and control the facility known as the Wedderburn Community Centre.
 Wedderburn Engine Park and Market Square Reserve Committee of Management To administer, manage and control the facility known as the Wedderburn Engine Park and Market Square Reserve.
 Wedderburn Mechanics and Literary Institute Hall Committee of Management To administer, manage and control the facility known as the Wedderburn Mechanics and Literary Institute Hall.
 Wedderburn Tourism Committee of Management To promote economic development and tourism in the region.
 To facilitate events that support economic development and tourism in the region.
 To administer, manage, maintain and control the Government Battery, Hard Hill Wedderburn.
 To administer, manage, maintain and control Hard Hill Tourist Reserve, a Crown land reserve with a community committee of management.
 The Hard Hill Tourist Reserve has provided permission for the committee to utilise the site.
 Yando Public Hall Committee of Management To administer, manage and control the facility known as the Yando Public Hall.